EshalFatimaTariq/Full-Stack-Programming-Lab/README.md

-Full Stack Programming Lab 02: JS Interactivity
+# Full Stack Programming Lab

-**Tasks Overview**
-Dynamic Quiz: 5 questions with live scoring and reset button.

-Sparkle Calculator: Basic math with sound effects, input validation (no division by zero), and dynamic color changes.

-**Tech Stack**
-Frontend: HTML5, CSS3 (Pink Theme)

-Logic: JavaScript (DOM Manipulation)

-**Console Output**
-Calculator results are logged in the browser console (F12) with custom pink styling.

-**Student Info**
-Name: Eshal Fatima Tariq
+This repository contains the lab tasks and practical work for the Full Stack Programming course.
+Each lab is organized in a separate folder (lab1, lab2, etc.), and includes the corresponding assignment, source code, and relevant instructions.

-Collaborator: sharifali.aulecturer@gmail.com
+Instructor/ Collaborator: sharifali.aulecturer@gmail.com